Educational tips for pet

 "Five hundred dollars," he said in a serious

-voice as he answered the various calls on his mobile
+voice as he took time off from answering the various calls on his mobile

 telephone.
 He was a very busy man planning strategically